 to the League President.
 All offenders shall be subject to disciplinary action

-by the Executive Board’s Sportsmanship Committee
+by the Executive Board’s Sportsmanship Committee, which shall have

 complete authority in the disposition of all such matters.
 Decisions of the